kubernetes-sigs/cluster-api/docs/proposals/20210335-load-balancer-provider.md

 Consider the following in developing an upgrade strategy for this enhancement:
 - What changes (in invocations, configurations, API use, etc.) is an existing cluster required to make on upgrade in order to keep previous behavior?
 - What changes (in invocations, configurations, API use, etc.) is an existing cluster required to make on upgrade in order to make use of the enhancement?

+### For infrastructure providers taht provide LB constructs

+Describe adoption here

+### For infrastructuure providers that do not provide LB constructs

+Describe fallback to existing behavior here

 ## Additional Details